bsparx/dbproject/README.md

 # Quiz Craft

 A robust backend system built with [Prisma](https://www.prisma.io/) and designed for efficient data handling, user validation, and seamless integration with OpenAI's LangChain.
 This repository provides a scalable foundation for managing SQL queries, optimizing database connections, and enhancing user validation workflows.
-Built with **Next.js** for a full-stack architecture and styled using **ShadCN** for modern UI components.
+Built with **Next.js** for a full-stack architecture, styled using **ShadCN** and **Tailwind CSS** for modern, responsive UI components.

 ---